 9.)
 See the stars in Portland, Maine

-If you’re looking for an outdoor activity, hop over to Fore Street for some local bites to eat!
+If you’re looking for some outdoor activities, hop over to Fore Street for some local bites to eat.

 10.)
 Discover the beautiful, Casco Bay Islands